Posted on Leave a comment

 Ensure concrete manipulatives are available for students to use if needed.
 I think we often put away concrete materials too early – almost all ages can benefit from counters, MABs, hundreds charts, etc

 Some students have trouble transferring from the walls of our classroom.
-Provide printed copies for those students.
+Provide printed copies of the slides for those students.
+Remember to print in greyscale to save on colour printing.

 Always make note of activities that students need extra support in – and spend extra time debugging those activities at the end of the lesson.
 A number talk is a perfect activity for brainstorming strategies, working through them, and giving students at least one entry point into a problem.